innoq/architecture-antipatterns/_case_studies/the_financial_company_app_productline_for_100+_countries.md

 ## How was the situation resolved?
 * Project has been restarted: large countries developed the App on their own.
 Small countries use it as their default App as planned.
-* App rating for the German App improved dramatically from almost 1.5 stars to more than 4.5 stars
+* App rating for the German App improved by almost three stars